aary/sharp/Channel/README.md

   efficiently as possible

 - This library does not make any assumptions about the programming model of the user's code.
-For example the value semantics of channels from Go have not been ported, if that is the goal then simply dump the channels into `std::shared_ptr` instances
+For example if the goal is shared dynamic ownership then simply dump the channels into `std::shared_ptr` instances

 - C++ has RAII and exceptions.
 As a consequence these channels do not support the more primitive form of error passing through values, but rather have